mojotech/jeet/README.md

 - [placeholder.js](https://github.com/mathiasbynens/jquery-placeholder) (gives you cross-browser access to placeholder attributes in inputs)
 - [boxsizing.htc](https://github.com/Schepp/box-sizing-polyfill) (so Box-Sizing works in IE browsers)
 - [Bootstrap](http://twitter.github.com/bootstrap/) (if you'd like, feel free to omit it completely)

+FAQ
+=

+**Q** Why "Jeet"?

+**A** Named after Bruce Lee's, Jeet Kune Do.
+Mr. Lee combined the best of every martial art into his own fighting style.
+Jeet Framework does the same by taking the best parts and leaving out the bloat.